 1. Pay rises alone will not solve teacher retention issues; intrinsic motivators are key to lasting satisfaction.
 Herzberg's theory posits that salary is a hygiene factor, preventing dissatisfaction but not intrinsically motivating; true retention and motivation stem from motivators like achievement, recognition, and the work itself, as supported by studies on teacher job satisfaction (Dinham & Scott, 2000).
 Leaders must therefore focus on job enrichment rather than solely financial incentives.

-2. Addressing basic classroom conditions is a prerequisite, not a motivator, for deep pupil engagement.
-Just as with adults, pupils require hygiene factors such as a safe, comfortable learning environment and clear expectations to prevent dissatisfaction.
+2. Addressing basic classroom conditions is a prerequisite, not a motivator, for deep learner engagement.
+Just as with adults, learners require hygiene factors such as a safe, comfortable learning environment and clear expectations to prevent dissatisfaction.
 However, genuine motivation and deep learning arise from motivator factors like a sense of achievement, recognition for effort, and engaging, meaningful tasks, aligning with findings on intrinsic motivation in educational psychology (Deci & Ryan, 1985).

 3. Effective school leadership must actively design roles and opportunities that foster intrinsic motivators for staff.
 While fair policies and adequate resources (hygiene factors) prevent dissatisfaction, true engagement and high performance stem from opportunities for achievement, recognition, responsibility, and professional growth.
 This aligns with job enrichment principles, demonstrating how leaders can apply Herzberg's insights to cultivate a highly motivated workforce (Hackman & Oldham, 1976).